 Greetings!

 I am an applied macroeconomist studying international economics and macro-finance, with a focus on how global financial markets interact with domestic monetary policy through financial frictions and institutional design.
-My job market paper uses a shift-share design—endogenous currency shares interacted with exogenous monetary shocks—to causally estimate the costs of sovereign defaults, finding sizable yet temporary impacts: real GDP per capita declines by about 8% on impact, peaks near 18%, and fades to zero by year 6, with substantially more severe losses under pegged exchange rate regimes.
+I specialize in using applied macro-econometric methods—including LP, VAR, IV, DiD, and Bayesian analysis—to study sovereign debt markets, inflation-target credibility, and exchange rate puzzles.
+My job market paper uses a shift-share design—interacting endogenous currency shares with exogenous monetary shocks—to causally estimate the costs of sovereign defaults, finding sizable but temporary impacts.
+My research prepares me to teach courses in macroeconomics, money and banking, international finance, and time-series/financial forecasts.

-Update (1/19): I have posted a new working paper, Evaluating Emerging Markets' Monetary Policy.
+Update (01/19): I have posted a new working paper, Evaluating Emerging Markets' Monetary Policy.
 A short non-technical summary is available here.

 Job Market Paper